Skip to content

 This is the best way I can explain it.
 In my own writing, I literally do that —- allow myself the freedom to think.
 But then immediately criticize that thinking.
 It’s odd but it works!

-1. ONLY DO FOCUSED READING
+9. ONLY DOING *FOCUSED* READING

 When you review articles for your PhD (or in fact for any purpose), try to *immediately make use of your observations* of said work in your own research—use it to contrast your findings, support your findings, and/or contextualize your research purpose.